 In order to help me get to know you better, I prefer that you ask questions in class or during office hours; rather than by email.
+My experience is that any other beyond administrative questions works better in a face-to-face discussion.
 I hold additional office hours in part to make this feasible.